Hatterdev/OpenSea-Blockchain/README.md

 ## Introduction

-OpenSea - Send Crypto across the world, this application using Next JS, Tailwind css and Web 3.0 methodologies such as Thirdweb and Metamask
+OpenSea - This is a OpenSea Clone Application built using Next JS, Tailwind css and Web 3.0 methodologies such as Thirdweb and Metamask

 ## Usage